damien-louis/libphonenumber-shortcuts/README.md

 # Libphonenumber shortcuts

-The goal is to provide shortcuts to use famous [libphonenumber](https://github.com/giggsey/libphonenumber-for-php) functions most quickly and easily
+Provide shortcuts to use famous [libphonenumber](https://github.com/giggsey/libphonenumber-for-php) functions most quickly and easily.
+Exceptions are voluntarily catched because the goal is to use this only in final context (displaying for example).

 ### Installation